 I’ve even been able to do some tiny bits of teaching from my studio, but space is important for teaching, and you can see that it is a cozy space!
 (Above) Just enough room for former IslandWood graduate students Olivia and Liam to make backpacks, but only if I am standing outside!
 The size was dictated by the 12’x 14′ cement basketball court we built for our sons many years earlier.
 I’ve come to terms with my own personality, knowing that no matter how much space I am allowed, I will fill it up!
 So I celebrate every inch of my studio, and embrace the size as a way to help me focus.
-But many artists, like myself, spend a lot of their time working in solitude.
-Getting out to teach, or to share projects and commune with other creative people is also very important to my growth as an artist.
+Many artists, like myself, spend a lot of their time working in solitude.
+Getting out to teach, to share projects and commune with other creative people is also very important to the growth of any artist.

 The Fiber Art studio available to me at the BARN, not only gives me a decadent amount of space in which to offer workshops and share knowledge, but it offers me wonderful connections with a community of diverse artists.